FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 -   Use the module files to create a module on the server.
 Then download the module onto the android app.
--   The data\_schema.xml specifies what archaeological entities and relationships to store.
+-   The data_schema.xml specifies what archaeological entities and relationships to store.
 This data schema is empty as we are not saving any data at the moment.
--   The ui\_schema.xml specifies how the ui should render.
+-   The ui_schema.xml specifies how the ui should render.
 More information on how to construct these will be provided in later examples.
 Currently this specifies a single tabgroup, a single tab and a single text view.
--   The ui\_logic.bsh specifies how ui elements interact on screen and with the database.
-Current this example simply sets the value of the text view to \"Hello World!\".
+-   The ui_logic.bsh specifies how ui elements interact on screen and with the database.
+Current this example simply sets the value of the text view to "Hello World!".

 ### Data Schema Construction